Dril: Character and writing style

-The author behind the @dril account writes in character, using an avatar of a blurry image of Jack Nicholson smiling and wearing sunglasses.
-Although there is no clear narrative, dril's "voice" or "character", generally understood to be male, is consistently recognizable.
+Dochney writes dril tweets in character, using an avatar of a blurry image of Jack Nicholson smiling and wearing sunglasses.
+Although there is no consistent narrative, the "voice" or "character" is considered highly distinctive.
 Writer Alexander McDonough called dril a "grinning Jack Nicholson with severe persecution and self-esteem issues, poor physical health, and a bizarre love/hate relationship with cops."
 Bijan Stephen at The Verge likened dril to an online version of the "wise fool" stock character.

 Critics have described dril's voice as an amalgamation of ordinary Internet users, most of all those who are arrogant, obsessive, ignorant, or hapless.
 Professor of English literature Roger Bellin describes the character of dril as "generally a recognizable type: a self-important buffoon who's often raging out (show yourself, coward), or other times preening (buddy, they won't even let me), over some bit of nonsense that we're all meant to realize is absurdly unimportant."
-Vice reviewer Rachel Pick describes dril as "a bumbling, maladapted fool ... a pudgy, oily man, frequently in a state of undress, who doesn’t go through life as much as he is spilled across it."
+Vice reviewer Rachel Pick describes dril as "a bumbling, maladapted fool ... a pudgy, oily man, frequently in a state of undress, who doesn't go through life as much as he is spilled across it."
 According to The A.V.
 Club's Clayton Purdom, dril is a sort of patron saint of Internet users, or "your uncle's search history come to life and filtered through a scabrous comic sensibility, and ... possibly the most popular, beloved man on the entire internet (after, maybe, The Rock)."
-Will Shaw of The Oxford Student noted the familiarity of dril's "naive appeals to moderation" and "flame war posturing", and said dril the character "is the internet's collective id, given form", while the writer behind @dril is "the internet equivalent of the Beowulf-poet; we may never know who he really is, but we recognise when he is being channelled."
 Christine Erickson at Mashable said dril's character was like "a spambot equivalent to the kind of crazy that Clint Eastwood portrays".
 At Kotaku, Gita Jackson called dril a "joke account that also inadvertently catalogues ... every way to be mad online".

 In a lecture given at the University of Pennsylvania, American poet Patricia Lockwood described dril as a literary alter ego of Twitter users and the Internet in general.
 Comparing the account's persona to Ignatius J. Reilly, the protagonist of John Kennedy Toole's novel A Confederacy of Dunces (1980), Lockwood cited dril as an example of new possibilities in first-person narrative that could be explored online.
 Lockwood said of dril: